Looking for things to do in Molokai? This guide has got you covered.

 Note: Currently, hiking tours to Kalaupapa have been indefinitely canceled due to COVID-19.
 Refer to the National Park Service website for more details.

 Don’t miss the hot bread!

-No trip to Molokai is complete without trying to hot bread at Kanemitsu Bakery.
+No trip to Molokai is complete without trying to hot bread at Kanemitsu’s Bakery.
 This bakery and coffee shop has some of the best French toast I’ve ever had, but it’s best known for its late night specialty, hot bread.

 After 7:30pm, a take-out window opens in the alleyway behind the restaurant, serving some of the island’s most delectable treats.
 The hot bread comes with a choice of butter or cream cheese, including blueberry, strawberry, raspberry, and cinnamon flavors.
-There was also a limited time special, guava cream cheese, which was out of this world!
+There was also a limited time special, guava cream cheese, and it was out of this world!

 Leave your mark on Hawaii’s largest white sand beach

 Relaxing at the beach is one of the top things to do in Molokai (and Hawaii in general).